dhis2/dhis2-android-docs/content/capture-app/visual-configurations.md

 ### New menus update (Improved 3.1.0) { #capture_app_visual_menu_update}

-The new menus are added to provide clear information to the user
+The new menus are added to bring clear information to the user